Astro110/Astro110/README.md

 ## Hi there 👋
-I am current university student starting to learn about Github.
+I am currently a university business student starting to learn about Github.

 Nice to meet you! 😁

+Please feel free to reach me. 🤞

 <!--
 **Astro110/Astro110** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.